psychemedia/storytelling-notes/master-maid.md

 "I'll soon see if it is," growled the Giant, and strode off to the stable, where he found it just as the Prince had said,

-"You've been talking to my Mastermaid, I can see," said the Giant; " for you've not sucked this knowledge out of your own breast."
+"You've been talking to my Mastermaid, I can see," said the Giant; "for you've not sucked this knowledge out of your own breast."

-"Mastermaid?" said the Prince, who looked as stupid as an owl, " what sort of thing is that, master?
+"Mastermaid?" said the Prince, who looked as stupid as an owl, "what sort of thing is that, master?
 I'd be very glad to see it."

-"Well, well!" said the Giant; " you'll see her soon enough."'
+"Well, well!" said the Giant; "you'll see her soon enough."'

 Next day the Giant set off with his goats again, and before he went he told the Prince to fetch home his horse, which was out at grass on the hill-side, and when he had done that he might rest all the day.

-"For you most know, it is an easy master you have come to," said the Giant; " but if yon go into any of the rooms I spoke of yesterday, I'll wring your head off."
+"For you most know, it is an easy master you have come to," said the Giant; "but if yon go into any of the rooms I spoke of yesterday, I'll wring your head off."

-So off he went with his flock of goats. " An easy master you are indeed," said the Prince; " but for all that, I'll just go in and have a chat with your Mastermaid; may be she'll be as soon mine as yours."
+So off he went with his flock of goats.
+"An easy master you are indeed," said the Prince; "but for all that, I'll just go in and have a chat with your Mastermaid; may be she'll be as soon mine as yours."
 So he went in to her, and she asked him what he had to do that day.

-"Oh! nothing to be afraid of," said he; " I've only to go up to the hill-side to fetch his horse."
+"Oh! nothing to be afraid of," said he; "I've only to go up to the hill-side to fetch his horse."

-"Very well, and how will you set about it? " "Well, for that matter, there's no great art in riding a horse home.
+"Very well, and how will you set about it?"
+"Well, for that matter, there's no great art in riding a horse home.
 I fancy I've ridden fresher horses before now," said the Prince.

 "Ah, but this isn't so easy a task as you think; bnt I'll teach you how to do it.
 When you get near it, fire and flame will come out of its nostrils, as out of a tar barrel; but look out, and take the bit which hangs behind the door yonder, and throw it right into his jaws, and he will grow so tame that you may do what you like with him."

-Yes! the Prince would mind and do that; and so he sat in there the whole day, talking aod chattering with the Maatermaid about one thing and another, but they always came back to how happy they would be if they could only have one another, and get well away from the Giant; and, to tell the truth, the Prince would have clean forgotten both the horse and the hill-side, if the Maatermaid hadn't put him in mind of them when evening drew on, telling him he had better set out to fetch the horse before the Giant came home.
+Yes! the Prince would mind and do that; and so he sat in there the whole day, talking and chattering with the Maatermaid about one thing and another, but they always came back to how happy they would be if they could only have one another, and get well away from the Giant; and, to tell the truth, the Prince would have clean forgotten both the horse and the hill-side, if the Maatermaid hadn't put him in mind of them when evening drew on, telling him he had better set out to fetch the horse before the Giant came home.
 So he set off, and took the bit which hung in the comer, ran up the hill, and it wasn't long before he met the horse, with fire and flame streaming out of its nostrils.
 But he watched his time, and, as the horse came open-jawed up to him, he threw the bit into its mouth, and it stood as quiet as a lamb.
 After that, it was no great matter to ride it home and put it up, you may fancy; and then the Prince went into his room again, and began to carol and sing.

 So the Giant came home again at even with his goats; and the first words he said were, —

 "Have yon  brought my horse  down  from  the hill?"

-"Yes, master, that I have," said the Prince; "and a better horse I never bestrode; but for all that I rode him straight home, and put him up safe and sound. " "I'll soon see to that," said the Giant, and ran out to the stable, and there stood the horse just as the Prince had said.
+"Yes, master, that I have," said the Prince; "and a better horse I never bestrode; but for all that I rode him straight home, and put him up safe and sound."
+"I'll soon see to that," said the Giant, and ran out to the stable, and there stood the horse just as the Prince had said.

 "You've talked to my Mastermaid, I'll be bound, for you haven't sucked this out of your own breast," said the Giant again.

-"Yesterday master talked of this Mastermaid, and to-day it's the same story," said the Prince, who pretended to be silly and stupid. " Bless you, master! why don't you show me the thing at once?
+"Yesterday master talked of this Mastermaid, and to-day it's the same story," said the Prince, who pretended to be silly and stupid.
+"Bless you, master! why don't you show me the thing at once?
 I should so like to see it only once in my life."

 "Oh, if that's all," said the Giant, "you'll see her soon enough."